Gofven/flowback-backend/README.md

   \item How much does strategic voting affect the system negatively in reality?
 Is there another voting method that does better than score voting?
   \item How much does the predictor collusion problem and irrelevant predictions affect the system negatively in reality?
 In relation to the collusion problem, how can the predictions that need to be bet on in order not to lose score given correct predictions be set with regard to the predictors prediction scores?
 And how large should the penalty of not betting on one or more be to get the best result?
   \item Which recommendation mechanism leads to the best outcome?
   \item Which prediction scoring rule is the best one to use?
-The Brier score is one possibility, but it becomes inadequate for too frequent or rare events \cite{BrierScore}.
+The Brier score is one possibility, but it becomes inadequate for too frequent or rare events [13].
 And what interval should be used with it?
   \item Is the subject area division gamed?
 What should the threshold be at?
   \item What are the ideal times of the phases?
   \item Is anything gained from allowing meta-delegation?